phalcon/documentation/docs/webserver-setup.md

 ![](assets/images/content/webserver-wamp-phalcon.png)

+!!! info "NOTE"

-> **Congratulations!
+    **Congratulations!
 You are now phlying with Phalcon.**
-{: .alert .alert-info }

 ## XAMPP
 [XAMPP][xampp] is an easy to install Apache distribution containing MySQL, PHP and Perl.
 Once you download XAMPP, all you have to do is extract it and start using it.
 Below are detailed instructions on how to install Phalcon on XAMPP for Windows.
 Using the latest XAMPP version is highly recommended.

+!!! warning "NOTE"

-> **NOTE** Since v4, you must install the `PSR` extension from PECL.
+    Since v4, you must install the `PSR` extension from PECL.
 Visit [this URL](https://pecl.php.net/package/psr/0.7.0/windows) to get the DLLs and follow the same steps to install the extension just as with Phalcon's DLLs.

-{: .alert .alert-warning }
+!!! warning "NOTE"

-> **NOTE** Paths in this guide should be relative, according to your installation WAMP {: .alert .alert-warning }
+    Paths in this guide should be relative, according to your installation WAMP

 ### Download Phalcon
 For Phalcon to work on Windows, you must install the correct version that matches your architecture and extension built.
 Load up the `phpinfo` page provided by XAMPP: